Colonial America: European Settlement 1560 – 1815

 How will I be taught, and will there be any work outside the class?

-Through a mixture of lectures and class discussion, using a range of writings; visual evidence including maps, photographs, paintings; statistics and graphs; excerpts of literature, poems; and film clips.
+You will be taught online, through a mixture of lectures and class discussion, using a range of writings; visual evidence including maps, photographs, paintings; statistics and graphs; excerpts of literature, poems; and film clips.
 Evidence will include primary sources as well as secondary sources (subsequent reflections).

 Are there any other costs?
 Is there anything I need to bring?